Skip to product information

 The distinctive octagonal form adds visual interest and is especially appealing to collectors, offering a refreshing alternative to standard round Quimper plates.
 Each brushstroke is applied by hand, resulting in subtle variations in line and color that give the piece its authentic, one-of-a-kind character.

-Marked on the reverse HENRIOT / QUIMPER / FRANCE / XOX, the painter’s symbol helps date the plate to the interwar period, circa 1922–1942, when decorator marks were commonly used in place of initials.
-Excellent vintage condition; no chips or cracks; minor glaze variations typical of hand-painting
+The mark on the reverse, HENRIOT / QUIMPER / FRANCE / XOX, and painter’s symbol helps date the plate to the interwar period, circa 1922–1942, when decorator marks were commonly used in place of initials.
+Excellent vintage condition; no chips or cracks; minor glaze variations typical of hand-painting.

 View full details